 What is the best toothbrush subscription service in the UK?

-However, if you have an electric toothbrush already and want just replacement brush heads, then seriously consider Amazon’s subscription plan as this in our opinion, is great.
+If you have an electric toothbrush already and want just replacement brush heads, then seriously consider Amazon’s subscription plan as this in our opinion, great.

 How do subscription services work?